PELAB-LiU/code-inter-dataset-duplication/README.md

 ## Upload datasets to HF

-To upload datasets to Hugging Face's hub, perform the following steps:
+To upload the fine-tuning datasets to Hugging Face's hub, perform the following steps:

 1. Compute inter-dataset duplication percentages and save representative data.
 ```shell